foundeo/content-security-policy.com/README.md

 # content-security-policy.com
-Source code for the content-security-policy.com website
+Source code for the content-security-policy.com website.